 The following heart issues address some of the wrong thinking that hinder or hurt us on our own spiritual journey that we often are unaware of.

-1. The Cain Syndrome – When our prideful, human efforts to serve God and fulfill His will fall short of God’s approval or validation it can leave us standing before a fork in the road of life.
+1. The Cain Syndrome – When our human efforts to serve God and fulfill His will have have fallen short of God’s approval or validation, it can leave us feeling dejected before the road of life.
 We can pause and ask the Lord; “What would you have me to do; what are you teaching me in this?”
 Or, we can respond like Cain; who felt rejected and ended up so angry he murdered his brother and spent the rest of his life aimlessly wandering.
 What Cain failed to understand is that God didn’t reject him, but his human, sacrificial efforts.
 If God rejects some human work on our part, it should free us to more fully discover what He really wants… not cause us to quit, hate our brother, criticize the Church and wander through life with no purpose.

 This self-life or what some call the sin-nature we all wrestle with, consistently produces a misunderstanding or a miscalculation of God’s ways and leads us to dejection.
 Listen to how Oswald Chambers describes the danger of this spiritual self-pity.